GooFit/GooFit/docs/documentation.md

 Finally, the new PDF needs a bog-standard C++ class definition, extending the GooFit::GooPdf superclass, which will allow it to be instantiated and passed around in user-level code.
-[The indeces section](@ref subindexarray) discusses what should happen in the constructor;
+[The indices section](@ref subindexarray) discusses what should happen in the constructor;
 otherwise the class may have any supporting paraphernalia that are necessary or useful to its evaluation - caches, lists of components,